 Prices: About 50,000 VND to 50,000 VND per person, approximately $1.75 USD to $2.20 USD

-Pho might be the most iconic Vietnamese dish that you can find outside of Vietnam.
-While visiting Vietnam, trying pho from the original region, in the north all the way to the south, is a culinary adventure that is not to be missed.
+While visiting Vietnam, trying pho from it’s original birthplace in the north, all the way to the south of Vietnam, is a culinary adventure that is not to be missed.

 For us, the best pho in Vietnam was from Hanoi.
 The savory broth mixed with fresh herbs, accompanied with tender slices of beef stole our hearts and warmed our bellies.
 While the pho in Saigon is equally delicious, we prefer the peppery version from the north over the sweeter style in the south.